vecma-project/EasyVVUQ-QCGPJ/docs/quickstart.rst

 ****************

 In order to explain the basic usage of EasyPJ API we will use an example.

+.. note:: For the full code of this example please look into the test case available at the EasyVVUQ-QCGPJ GitHub (https://github.com/vecma-project/EasyVVUQ-QCGPJ) in the path:
+ ``/tests/test_pce_pj_executor.py``

-For the full code of this example please look into the ``/tests/test_pce_pj_executor.py`` test.
-Here we briefly outlines the main parts of that workflow concentrating on the EasyPJ and skipping fragments that are common with the standard execution of EasyVVUQ.
+Here we briefly outlines the
+main parts of that workflow concentrating on the EasyPJ and skipping fragments that are common with the standard execution of EasyVVUQ.